 If the main message of their narrative is to learn from their success and not from their struggle, they’re not authentic.
 If the main message of their narrative is learn from their “struggle,” but they never present that struggle in true, vulnerable terms, they’re not authentic.

 Look at them as a whole and ask yourself, “What is the overall feeling that this person leaves me with?”
-If the answer is a feeling of need, of lack, of envy, if you feel less successful by comparison, or pressure to be like them – they’re out of alignment with you.
+If the answer is a feeling of lack, of envy, of shame, if you feel less successful by comparison, or pressure to be like them –– they’re out of alignment with you.

 They’re covered in scars, not glitter.
 Those scars have given them the gift of depth.
 Of presence.
 Of Truth that radiates from the core of their being.
 It is felt.
 They don’t have to speak it.

 That being said, I think this is my last post for a while.
 Maybe ever, or at least under In My Sacred Space.
 I invite you to share it, far and wide, and not so that more people will follow me or so that I can get more potential customers, because I’m obviously not selling anything at this point.
 Share it because people need to wake the fuck up to who they’re looking up to and see beyond the illusion.